redhat-openstack/website/source/uncategorized/deploying-rdo-on-a-baremetal-environment-using-instack.html.md

 ## Next Steps

-You have a fully functional OpenStack instance deployed.
+REVIEW REQUIRED You have a fully functional OpenStack instance deployed.